 Never use

-attribute is to specify a URL only.
-If you wish to run JavaScript on an element click, use abutton
+"javascript:" "#"or similar as the value of anhrefattribute.
+The purpose of thehrefattribute is to specify a URL only.
+If you wish to run JavaScript on an element click, use abuttoninstead.

 Source: https://ebay.gitbook.io/mindpatterns/antipatterns/javascript-href